Joe-ob/Hello_World_Local_2/README.md

 For more information about Markdown syntax, see the [Markdown Guide](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).

-Adding lines to try #test out if I can do this on my own
+Adding lines to try to test out if I can do this on my own